Vivint Outdoor Camera Pro Review

 But avoid it if you were looking for…

-- Affordable price: At $399 for the camera and professional installation, this is one of the more expensive outdoor cameras that I’ve come across.
+- Affordable price: At $399 for the camera and professional installation, this is one of the more expensive outdoor cameras that we’ve come across.

 - Free storage: While some companies provide both cloud and local storage for free, Vivint will charge you $249 for local storage and $5 a month for 14 days of 30-second video clips— not the most generous offer in the world.